Dynamo: Self excitation

-Independently of Faraday, the Hungarian Ányos Jedlik started experimenting in 1827 with the electromagnetic rotating devices which he called electromagnetic self-rotors.
+In 1827, independently of Faraday, Hungarian inventor Ányos Jedlik started experimenting with electromagnetic rotating devices which he called electromagnetic self-rotors.
 In the prototype of the single-pole electric starter, both the stationary and the revolving parts were electromagnetic.

-About 1856 he formulated the concept of the dynamo about six years before Siemens and Wheatstone but did not patent it as he thought he was not the first to realize this.
-His dynamo used, instead of permanent magnets, two electromagnets placed opposite to each other to induce the magnetic field around the rotor.
-It was also the discovery of the principle of dynamo self-excitation, which replaced permanent magnet designs.
+Around 1856, six years before Siemens and Wheatstone, Jedlik formulated the concept of the dynamo, but did not patent it as he thought he was not the first to realize the idea.
+Instead of permanent magnets, his dynamo used two electromagnets placed opposite to each other in order to induce a magnetic field around the rotor.
+This was also the discovery of the principle of dynamo self-excitation, which replaced permanent magnet designs.